kyle-aoki/know/readme.md

 # k

-k is an attempt to replace confluence with markdown files in a git repository.
+k is an attempt to replace confluence with `readme.md` files in a git repository.